Our History in Waco

 After several years of planning, saving, and almost a year of building, we had our first service in our new building at 3100 S. New Road on August 31st, 2003.
 At this time we also became "New Road Church of Christ".

 Lon Jones and Alan Ritchie shared pulpit duties for several years, until Brian Gochenour was hired as pulpit minister in 2006.
 Nathan Burrow succeeded Brian in 2013.
-Doug Hamilton succeeded Nathan in 2017 and remains as the current Pulpit Minister.
+Doug Hamilton succeeded Nathan in 2017 and continued until May of 2018.

 The members purpose as Christians is to strive to follow the teachings of God as set forth in the Holy Scriptures.
 The members believe in the congregational support of missionaries, children's homes and benevolent efforts.